-6.20 The scheme has also been designed in a manner that ensures there will be no adverse overlooking or overbearing impacts upon any neighbouring properties.
+6.21 The scheme has also been designed in a manner that ensures there will be no adverse overlooking or overbearing impacts upon any neighbouring properties.
 The only windows positioned within the first floor side elevations facing Nos 12 and 16 Frays Ave will be obscurely glazed.

-6.21 New habitable room windows will be situated within the rear elevation at first floor level, which reflects the existing relationship with No 12 and 16 Frays Avenue which also has rear habitable room windows at upper floor level.
+6.22 New habitable room windows will be situated within the rear elevation at first floor level, which reflects the existing relationship with No 12 and 16 Frays Avenue which also has rear habitable room windows at upper floor level.
 Accordingly, there will be no harmful overlooking impact.

-6.22 The eaves height of the new property will extend to just 40 cm higher than the existing dwelling.
+6.23 The eaves height of the new property will reflect those of the existing dwelling.
 Furthermore, given the 2 metre separation distances to each side of the new dwelling (and the rear massing ensuring that clear 45 degree views will be retained) there will be no unacceptable adverse overbearing or sunlight/daylight impacts resulting from the new property.

-6.23 Although it is acknowledged that additional rear massing is proposed when compared to the existing property, neighbouring dwellings already extend further to the rear than the site.
+6.24 Although it is acknowledged that additional rear massing is proposed when compared to the existing property, neighbouring dwellings already extend further to the rear than the site.
 Furthermore, this reflects the approach confirmed as acceptable by the Council in approving the application at No 16 Frays Avenue.
 The delegated report for the application confirms that: